jpucilos/flask_website/README.md

 # flask_website
-personal website to serve as practice for python, flask, html, css, and maybe some javascript
+Personal website to serve as practice for python, flask, html, css, and some javascript.
+Also to be used for showcasing other projects, mostly Python.

 Here's the link:
 http://jpucilos.pythonanywhere.com/